named-data/ndn-cpp/examples/arduino/analog-reading/INSTALL.md

 ## Both Ubuntu 14.04 and Ubuntu 16.04

-Enter the following install so that ./configure will run:
+Enter the following so that ./configure will run:

     sudo apt install build-essential libssl-dev